mehmetozanguven/mehmetozanguven.github.io/_posts/spring_framework/2021-07-12-spring-boot-jwt-setup-with-frontend.md

  JwtUtil : Invalid JWT signature: JWT signature does not match locally computed signature.
 JWT validity cannot be asserted and should not be trusted.
 ```

 For a final step, we can customize the default error response implementing `AuthenticationEntryPoint`.
 We can do that in another post.

-That's it for the backend side, we can continue with the frontend.
+## Front-end Setup <a name="frontend-setup"></a>

+Unfortunately, there is really hard to explain front-end implementation step by step.
+Because I don't have enough knowledge about front-end side.
+I will just give you an [github link](https://github.com/mehmetozanguven/spring-boot-jwt-frontend)